citrus/spree_essentials/README.md

 Installation
 ------------

-If you don't already have an existing Spree site, [click here](http://spreecommerce.com/documentation/getting_started.html) then come back later...
+If you don't already have an existing Spree site, [click here](https://gist.github.com/946719) then come back later...
+You can also read the Spree docs [here](http://spreecommerce.com/documentation/getting_started.html)...

 Spree Essentials hasn't been released to rubygems so you'll have to install it from the source.
 Just add the following to your Gemfile: